php-ru/symfony-docs-ru/profiler/data_collector.rst

         ;

 The position of each panel in the toolbar is determined by the priority defined by each collector.
+Priorities are defined as positive or negative integers and they default to ``0``.
 Most built-in collectors use ``255`` as their priority.
 If you want your collector to be displayed before them, use a higher value (like 300).

 .. ready: no
-.. revision: d40fc1fcc7470819cdcc2b68dc585b67e920b933
+.. revision: a6fee575eab49873815a452070b564f873c99968